tconbeer/sqlfmt-web/README.md

 ### Using Heroku (recommended)
 1. Install Python and poetry
 1. Install the Heroku CLI: `brew install heroku/brew/heroku`
-2. Install dependencies into a venv with `poetry install`
+2. Install dependencies into a venv with `poetry install --no-root`
 3. Activate the venv: `poetry shell`
-2. Launch the application: `heroku local web`
+2. Launch the application: `heroku local`
 3. Open a browser and visit `http://localhost:5000`.
-Voila

-### Using Poetry
-1. Install Python and poetry
-2. Install dependencies into a venv with `poetry install`
-3. Start the server with `poetry run sqlfmt-web`
-4. Open a browser and visit `http://localhost:5000`.
 Voila

 ## Deploying
 1. Create a new branch, make commits to that branch